Splat ToolsComparisons

 A Gaussian splatting software workflow with cameras, captured scenes, editing stages, and published tour outputs

-Compare SuperSplat and Spatial Studio by workflow fit: splat editing, cloud generation, guided tours, embeds, CTAs, and analytics.
+Compare SuperSplat and Spatial Studio for splat editing, optimization, formats, publishing, cloud generation, guided tours, CTAs, and analytics.

 Short answer